1 city, 1 voting place: Kentucky braces for lines in primary

 The county also allowed early in-person voting beginning June 15 at the state fairgrounds.
 Last week nearly 7,500 people walked in and voted early between Monday and Friday, county clerk spokesman Nore Ghibaudy said.
 Voters have also been allowed to vote early in-person at the county’s election center near downtown since June 8.

 More than 883,000 absentee ballots were requested statewide, with slightly more than half filled out and sent in, Gov. Andy Beshear said.
-More than 88,000 Kentuckians voted in person early, he said.
+More than 88,000 Kentuckians voted in-person early, he said.

 Cassidy reported from Atlanta.
-Associated Press writers Dylan Lovan and Piper Hudspeth Blackburn contributed to this story.
+Associated Press writers Dylan Lovan and Piper Hudspeth Blackburn in Louisville and Marina Villeneuve in Albany, New York, contributed to this story.